GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/needle_in_a_haystack/README.md

 needlehaystack.run_test --gcp_project_id <YOUR_PROJECT_ID>  --document_depth_percents "[50]" --context_lengths "[200]"
 ```

 Run a test with 11 different context lengths ranging from 4,000 to 2,000,000 tokens and 11 evenly spaced document depths for each context length.
-This will result in 11*11 = 121 tests and take a while to run.
+This will result in 11*11 = 121 tests and can take a while to run.
 ```zsh
 needlehaystack.run_test --gcp_project_id <YOUR_PROJECT_ID> --document_depth_percent_intervals 11 --context_lengths "[4000,8000,16000,32000,64000,128000,256000,512000,1000000,1500000,2000000]"
 ```